coastal-science/call-catalog-viewer/FAQ.md

 ### Bigg’s (Transient)

-* A group of the Inner Coast subclan of the West Coast Transients
 | |
 |:-:|
 |<audio controls> <source type="audio/wav" src="./featured/WCoast Transient_Inner Coast Subclan_JFord.mp3?v=random" title="A group of the Inner Coast subclan of the West Coast Transients.">Your browser does not support the audio element.</audio> |
 | A group of the Inner Coast subclan of the West Coast Transients |

-* A group of the Outer Coast subclan of the West Coast Transients
 | |
 |:-:|
 |<audio controls> <source type="audio/wav" src="./featured/WCoast Transient Outer Coast Subclan_JFord.mp3?v=random" title="A group of the Outer Coast subclan of the West Coast Transients.">Your browser does not support the audio element.</audio> |